 Are there any documents that I have to read or fill out before camp besides the registration form?

 Yes.
 Multiple documents are included in the SSI-MN Confirmation Packet.
-These documents were attached to the confirmation email you received after registration.
-Email email@example.com if you did not receive a confirmation email with these documents attached.
-ALL students and parents/guardians are REQUIRED to complete the five forms included in the packet in order to attend SSI-MN.
-Forms 3 - 5 must be signed and mailed to Minnesota Family Institute by July 7th:
+ALL students and parents/guardians are REQUIRED to completely read the packet in order to attend SSI-MN.
+Forms 3-4 must be signed and mailed to Minnesota Family Institute by July 20th:

 3. Student Covenant (student signature needed)